OMNI-SLO-Monitoring/database-service/database-service/README.md

 ```

-Go to [frontend port] to customize the settings: Response type, response time, semantic correctness of response and simulated cpu utilization value.
+Go to localhost:4000 to customize the settings: Response type, response time, semantic correctness of response and simulated cpu utilization value.

 With localhost:3000, one gets the status of the database service.
-This is again adjustable by toggling the Request Type Success checkbox and the response time of the response on [frontend port].
+This is again adjustable by toggling the Request Type Success checkbox and the response time of the response on localhost:4000.

 With localhost:3000/cpu/simulated, one gets the simulated cpu utilization value of the database service.